airteliq/Airtel-IQ-One-to-One-Video-Chat-Sample-Web-Application-Javascript-Client/README.md

-# One-to-One Video Call using JavaScript and Airtel IQ for Web
+# One-to-One Video Call using JavaScript and Airtel IQ Toolkit for Web

 This client application in Javascript demonstrates how you can implement video calling capabilities in your Web applications using Airtel IQ Toolkit.
 The application runs on the web browser and utilizes Airtel IQ Web SDK to conduct an RTC session.
 The sequential tasks performed by the client application to conduct an RTC session are as given below:

 * Fetch token from the application server.